 So what is Income Protection and how can it provide the peace of mind you’re looking for?
 In simple terms, if you can’t work due to sickness or disability, this insurance cover will provide you with a tax-free ‘income’ until you can either return to work, or you reach retirement age.

-Please note.
-One of the essential considerations when asking, ‘which kind of income protection do I need?’ is whether you’re looking for an income should you be made redundant.
-Income Protection does not cover redundancy but there are policies that will cover this and should be discussed with an adviser due to the limitations of the policy required.
+One of the essential considerations when asking, ‘Which kind of income protection do I need?’ is whether you’re looking for an income should you be made redundant.
+Income Protection does not cover redundancy but there are policies that will cover this such as Accident, Sickness and Unemployment cover, which should be discussed with an adviser due to the limitations of the policy required.

 How much Income Protection Cover do I need?